Live, Hands-On Courses

 SoWH hosts 45+ continuing education courses across the United States geared toward Physical Therapists, Physical Therapist Assistants and Student Physical Therapists.
-Course topics include: pelvic health physical therapy, pregnancy & postpartum physical therapy, gynecologic visceral manipulation, pediatric pelvic health, male pelvic health, menopause, urogenital and breast Cancer rehabilitation and piston science.
+Course topics include: pelvic health physical therapy, pregnancy & postpartum physical therapy, gynecologic visceral manipulation, pediatric pelvic health, male pelvic health, menopause, urogenital and breast Cancer rehabilitation.
+Plan your course trip here!

 On-Demand Home Study Modules & Online Courses